Kurooco/CS309_FinalProject/README.md

 # Cow Simulator with OpenMP

 This is a project for CS-309.
-For a full description, see the writeup submitted through Google Classroom
+For a full description, see the writeup submitted through Google Classroom.

 ## Checklist
 - [x] Make grass